POLLYANNA

 Produced by Pollyanna

-EXHIBITIONS
+SOLO EXHIBITIONS (2023-24)

-Solo exhibition at Kriittinen Gallery, Turku (Finland)
+Kriittinen Gallery, Turku (Finland)

-Group exhibition: The Apollo Decathlon at Château de Montsoreau – Museum of Contemporary Art (France)
+The Apollo Decathlon at Château de Montsoreau – Museum of Contemporary Art (France)

 Sore Throat (2023) is an interactive film installation that explores how sound overheard through walls has impacted queer people and spaces in the Philippines, where the interpretation of sound is informed by monstrous mythology and the distortions of colonisation and gentrification.
 In the film’s glowing midnight world, a character played by Davide Bugarin shapeshifts between matador, coloniser, emcee and young queer Filipino.
 Shot on location in Manila and in a constructed space, the 20-minute film blends cabaret and moving image with a new interactive technology, developed with Studio Autonomic.
 As in live cabaret, the on-screen performer breaks the fourth wall and commands the audience to make noises, both adorative and animalistic.
 Theatrical backdrops, costuming and song fill this illusionistic world, where monstrosity lingers but cannot be pinned